-Fresh or dried bunches lavender around your home and in closets to repel moths, mosquitoes, and flies.
-They are repelled by the scent.
-The bonus is living in a home with natural fragrance from plants, rather than man made fragrance.
+Fresh or dried bunches of Lavender around your home and in closets to repel moths, mosquitoes, and flies.
+The scent repels them.
+The bonus is living in a home with natural fragrances from plants rather than artificial fragrances.

 3. Treat Aches and Pains

 If you feel achy from too much gardening, hiking, or canoeing, massage lavender essential oil into your joints and muscles to aid pain relief.
 For headaches, smelling lavender and peppermint oils or rubbing lavender oil into the temples often helps.